IBM/fhe-toolkit-macos/Privacy Preserving Search/README.md

 ## Relation to a real use case
 Privacy preserving search is a common scenario to demonstrate the benefits of homomorphic encryption.
 Being able to perform a query while preserving the privacy and confidentiality of the parameters of the query has many applications across various industry segments spanning from genomics to finance.
 This example uses a simple and easy to follow algorithm that demonstrates how one can use homomorphic encryption based techniques to generate a mask to retrieve data from a key-value pair database.
 It uses a dataset that is understandable for users across all industries and expertise levels.

-With respect to realism of data, the dataset takes into account all countries in the continent of Europe.
+With respect to realism of data, the dataset takes into account countries of the world.
 In a real use case, this could be information on customers or financial records for example.
 This is an educational example so a small dataset was needed to ensure timely responses and that it was relevant for all users.

 ## Build